Monty Python: Associate Pythons

 Several people have been accorded unofficial "associate Python" status over the years.
 Occasionally, such people have been referred to as the 'seventh Python', in a style reminiscent of George Martin (or other associates of the Beatles) being dubbed "the Fifth Beatle".
-The two collaborators with the most meaningful and plentiful contributions have been Neil Innes and Carol Cleveland.
+Two collaborators with notably meaningful contributions have been Neil Innes and Carol Cleveland.
 Both were present and presented as Associate Pythons at the official Monty Python 25th-anniversary celebrations held in Los Angeles in July 1994.

 Carol Cleveland (in 2009), commonly called "Python girl", or "Seventh Python".

 Neil Innes is the only non-Python besides Douglas Adams to be credited with writing material for Flying Circus.
 He appeared in sketches and the Python films, as well as performing some of his songs in Monty Python Live at the Hollywood Bowl.
 He was also a regular stand-in for absent team members on the rare occasions when they recreated sketches.
 For example, he took the place of Cleese at the Concert for George.
 Gilliam once noted that if anyone qualified for the title of the seventh Python, it would be Innes.
 He was one of the creative talents in the off-beat Bonzo Dog Band.
 He would later portray Ron Nasty of the Rutles and write all of the Rutles' compositions for All You Need Is Cash (1978), a mockumentary film co-directed by Idle.
 By 2005, a falling out had occurred between Idle and Innes over additional Rutles projects, the results being Innes' critically acclaimed Rutles "reunion" album The Rutles: Archaeology and Idle's straight-to-DVD The Rutles 2: Can't Buy Me Lunch, each undertaken without the other's participation.
 According to an interview with Idle in the Chicago Tribune in May 2005, his attitude is that Innes and he go back "too far.
 And no further."
 Innes died of a heart attack on 29 December 2019 near Toulouse, where he had lived for several years.

 Carol Cleveland was the most important female performer in the Monty Python ensemble, commonly referred to as "the female Python".
 She was originally hired by producer/director John Howard Davies for just the first five episodes of the Flying Circus.
 The Pythons then pushed to make Cleveland a permanent recurring performer after producer/director Ian MacNaughton brought in several other actresses who were not as good as she was.
 Cleveland went on to appear in about two-thirds of the episodes, as well as in all of the Python films, and in most of their stage shows, as well.
 According to Time, her most recognisable film roles are playing Zoot and Dingo, two maidens in the Castle Anthrax in Holy Grail.